-copyright-related research and writing projects that serve existing needs of the Office.
-Such projects, which may involve a small group of students, are carefully selected and structured and are typically undertaken or supervised by a faculty member working in conjunction with the Office.
+The Copyright Office collaborates with law professors and law students on specific copyright-related research and writing projects that serve the existing needs of the Office.
+Such projects may involve an individual or a small group of students.
+These unique academic experiences are carefully selected and structured and are typically undertaken or supervised by a faculty member working in conjunction with the Office.

 The Office invites law school faculty knowledgeable in copyright law and interested in pursuing such a project to contact the Copyright Office at [email protected] or 202-707-8350 to obtain further information.

 Law students in the Arts & Entertainment Advocacy Clinic at the Antonin Scalia Law School have participated in several projects with the U.S. Copyright Office.
 In 2015, students worked under the expert guidance of the Copyright Office’s Public Information and Education staff to learn more about public inquiries received by the agency, including questions on registration and recordation.
 In 2016, students surveyed international approaches to copyright issues such as registration and recordation.
 In a separate project, students examined how changes in the marketplace regarding distribution technology and other permissions may affect authors’ moral rights; they supported the April 2016 symposium on moral rights in the United States, co-sponsored by USCO and the GMU School of Law and its Center for the Protection of Intellectual Property.
 Working under Professor Sandra Aistars, GMU’s law students in 2017 completed a project studying registration matters.